Year of publication

 The Harvest of Chronos

-The Harvest of Chronos is a philosophical and historical novel that looks at Central Europe, the Inner Austrian lands – modern-day Slovenian territory, an area plagued by ceaseless battles for supremacy between the Protestant political elite and the ruling Catholic Habsburg Monarchy.
-The battles for supremacy are fought among the rulers and between the rulers and the people, who diligently follow everybody and single out individuals seen as different and suspicious.
+The Harvest of Chronos looks at Central Europe, the Inner Austrian lands – modern-day Slovenian territory, an area plagued by ceaseless battles for supremacy between the Protestant political elite and the ruling Catholic Habsburg Monarchy.
+The battles for supremacy are fought among the rulers and between the rulers and the people.
 In this epic saga, history and fiction intertwine in wavelike fashion, producing a colourful portrait of the Renaissance, permeated by humanist attempts to resurrect antiquity through art, new scientific findings, and spirited philosophical and theological debates.
 This was a time of intrigues, accusations of heresy, political betrayal and burnings at the stake, an age that produced executioners, scapegoats brought to the sacrificial altar in the name of God, the sovereign or the common good, and extraordinary individuals who were prepared to oppose the dominant beliefs of the masses and dared to believe in a new order.

 In a language that is deliciously rich and slightly elevated, at times deliberately archaic but always cheerfully contemporary and imbued with humour, the novel tackles superstition, false beliefs and selective memory as well as the questions of God, of being and of nothingness.